Frequently Asked Questions

 - Can required science courses be repeated for a higher grade?

 - Yes.
 Required science courses may be repeated for a higher grade and will be averaged into your overall science GPA.
-These repeated courses may also be calculated into your most recent 45 semester unit GPA if taken within your most recent 45 semester units prior to submitting a VMCAS application.
+These repeated courses may also be calculated into your most recent 45 semester units (68 quarter units) GPA if taken within your most recent 45 semester units prior to submitting a VMCAS application.

 - Are my chances of admission to the UC Davis School of Veterinary Medicine better if I attend UC Davis as an undergraduate and/or take required science courses there?